-- Members with HIV receive services from the agency that receives Part A funding for the service category in question.
-Note: Members with HIV who work for or sit on the board of an agency that receives Part A funding are in conflict as described above.
+- Member living with HIV/AIDS receives services from the agency that receives Part A funding for the service category in question.
+Note: Members living with HIV/AIDS who work for or sit on the board of an agency that receives Part A funding are in conflict as described above.